prettyHello/TikZOverflow/README.md

 # FeedBuzz : Projet de génie logiciel et gestion de projet (INFO-F-307)

 This program will be a diagram editor compatible with LATEX.
-Diagrams can be created iether using TikZ instructions, or through a graphical interface.
+Diagrams can be created either using TikZ instructions, or through a graphical interface.
 Switching between the two will be seamless.
 In addition, multiple users will be able to work on a same project.